8 Healthy Superfoods You Should Eat Every Day

 It may be green and leafy, but spinach is no nutritional wallflower.
 This noted muscle builder is a rich source of plant-based omega-3s and folate, which help reduce the risk of heart disease, stroke, and osteoporosis.
 It's also one of the 10 salad greens healthier than kale.
 Bonus: Folate also increases blood flow to the nether regions, helping to protect you against age-related sexual issues.
 And spinach is packed with lutein, a compound that fights macular degeneration.
 Aim for 1 cup fresh spinach or 1/2 cup cooked per day.

-Various cultures claim yogurt as their own creation, but the 2,000-year-old food's health benefits are not disputed: Fermentation spawns hundreds of millions of probiotic organisms that serve as reinforcements to the battalions of beneficial bacteria in your body.
-That helps boost your immune system and provides protection against cancer.
-Not all yogurts are probiotic, though, so make sure the label says "live and active cultures."
+The 2,000-year-old food's health benefits are not disputed: Fermentation spawns hundreds of millions of probiotic organisms that serve as reinforcements to the battalions of beneficial bacteria in your body.
+Kefir, a fermented milk product, is one of the most potent, drinkable sources of those probiotics that help boost your immune system and provides protection against cancer.
 Aim for 1 cup of the calcium and protein-rich goop a day.
-We did the legwork to find the healthiest yogurt so all you have to do at the store is grab and go.
+We did the legwork to find the 9 Best Probiotic-Rich Kefirs for Your Gut so all you have to do at the store is grab and go.

-FIT IT IN: Yogurt topped with blueberries, walnuts, flaxseed, and honey is the ultimate breakfast—or dessert.
-Plain low-fat yogurt is also a perfect base for creamy salad dressings and dips.
+Eat This!: Kefir sipped alongside topped with blueberries, walnuts, flaxseed, and honey is the ultimate breakfast—or dessert.

 There are two things you need to know about tomatoes: Red are the best, because they're packed with more of the antioxidant lycopene, and processed tomatoes are just as potent as fresh ones, because it's easier for the body to absorb the lycopene.
 Studies show that a diet rich in lycopene can decrease your risk of bladder, lung, prostate, skin, and stomach cancers, as well as reduce the risk of coronary artery disease.
 Aim for 22 mg of lycopene a day, which is about eight red cherry tomatoes or a glass of tomato juice.